Earth Day 2013 – 5 Things YOU Can Do

 Five Things You Can Do this Earth Day (and Every Day)

-Cleaning products that contain chlorine or petroleum distillates expose your family to toxins and these toxins end up in the water system.
-Consider using nontoxic, naturally derived cleaning products that won’t cause long term damage to the Earth.
+Cleaning products containing chlorine or petroleum distillates expose your family to toxins, which end up in the water system.
+Consider using nontoxic, naturally derived cleaning products that won’t cause long-term damage to the Earth.

 2) Plant a Tree Every Earth Day!

-Trees generates oxygen, help with air pollution control, recycle water, and help with soil erosion.
+Trees generate oxygen, help with air pollution control, recycle water, and help with soil erosion.
 They can also provide shade that helps keep homes and our cities cooler!

 3) Lighten Your Energy Bill: